Hospice care information

 Caring for Yourself: The Path to Healing

 Please know that you are not alone in your time of loss.
 We want to help you on your path to healing.
 Grief counseling is available with Dr. Wood for those who need or want it.
 You can join as an individual or a family.
 We understand that losing a pet or companion can be just as painful as losing human family.
 They are there for us every day and help make our lives worth living.
-It is ok if you feel this loss deeply; it reflects how deep you felt the bond with your companion.
+It is normal to feel this loss deeply; it reflects how deep you felt the bond with your companion.
 We can help you on your path to healing so you can one day enjoy that bond with another pet again if you so choose.
 There are many other resources available to you.
 Here are only a few:

 Animal Health Foundation- Overview of a grieving process.